Royal Air Force Museum London: Description

 The Royal Air Force Museum is a National Museum, a Government non-departmental public body (NDPB) and also is a registered charity.

 The Royal Air Force Museum London is displayed over six hangars.

 Hangar 1, RAF Stories and First to the Future

 Two exhibitions, RAF Stories and RAF First to the Future, opened in 2018 to commemorate the RAF centenary:

 RAF Stories, The First 100 years 1918–2018 of the RAF.
 This exhibition observes the RAF's first 100 years, from its creation in 1918 as the world's first independent air force.
 It explores the different roles of the people of the RAF, alongside the changes in technology.

 Hangar 1 forms the main point of entry to the museum.

 Hangar 2, the Grahame-White Factory

-Also known as the Grahame-White Factory shows the earliest days of flight on the site of The London Aerodrome, through to the formation of the independent Royal Air Force in 1918.
+The factory shows the earliest days of flight on the site of The London Aerodrome, through to the formation of the independent Royal Air Force in 1918.